Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Courtesy: Athens By Locals

-For ancient Athens, this was the equivalent of the Hollywood boulevard.
+For ancient Athens, this was the equivalent of the Hollywood Boulevard.

 For 25 centuries, Tripodon street has borne the same name.